afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Postprocessing_II.rst

         -vol   dwi_anat.nii.gz                      \
         -tract TTT_000.niml.tract &

-    # Drive SUMA to start it 'talking' with AFNI
+    # Drive SUMA to start it 'talking' with AFNI; also puts image at
+    # straight-ahead "coronal" view, and hides one hemisphere surface,
+    # so tracts inside are visible
     DriveSuma                                       \
         -npb $cport                                 \
         -com viewer_cont -key '.' -key 't'          \